cloudamqp/terraform-provider-cloudamqp/docs/data-sources/alarm.md

 * `id`                  - The identifier for this resource.
 * `enabled`             - Enable/disable status of the alarm.
 * `value_threshold`     - The value threshold that triggers the alarm.
 * `reminder_internval`  - The reminder interval (in seconds) to resend the alarm if not resolved.
-Leave empty or set to 0 to not receive any reminders.
+Set to 0 for no reminders.
 * `time_threshold`      - The time interval (in seconds) the `value_threshold` should be active before trigger an alarm.
 * `queue_regex`         - Regular expression for which queue to check.
 * `vhost_regex`         - Regular expression for which vhost to check